 Killeen Marijuana Crime Defense Attorneys

-Protecting your rights after a pot arrest in Harker Heights, Copperas Cove, Waco and across Texas
+Protecting your rights after a pot arrest in Harker Heights, Copperas Cove and across Central Texas

 Marijuana is likely the most commonly used illicit substance in Texas and across the country.
 It’s been part of our culture for decades and, with the increasing use and acceptance of medical marijuana, it’s not likely to go away any time soon.
 However, marijuana/cannabis remains illegal under state and federal law, and if you’re arrested and charged with possession, you can face a variety of serious charges.